zeta-chain/template/readme.md

 # ZetaChain Template

+> [!WARNING]
+> The template has been deprecated, please, check out the [zeta-chain/examples-contracts](https://github.com/zeta-chain/example-contracts) repo for up-to-date examples and templates.

 [ZetaChain](https://www.zetachain.com) is a blockchain for [universal apps](https://www.zetachain.com/docs/developers/apps/intro/) that span across any blockchain, from Ethereum and Cosmos to Bitcoin and beyond.